 - Persistent anger and resentment

 - Oppositional Defiance

-While behavioral problems in teens may be confusing or even distressing, there are things parents can do to ensure that their teens get back on track.
-Where to start?
+While behavioral problems in teens may be confusing and distressing, there are things parents can do to ensure that their teens get back on track.
 A comprehensive assessment with a licensed mental health expert is the best way to determine if the issues parents are concerned about are caused by an oppositional defiant disorder or a similar condition.
 Guessing is not a good way to handle such an important issue.

 It can be daunting for parents to approach difficult developmental or potentially problematic behaviors with their children.
 Understandably, this may tempt some to ignore the problem in the hopes that the issues will resolve naturally over time.
 While avoiding a conversation with your child about seeking treatment may be more comfortable for parents in the short term, ignoring the symptoms of possible behavioral health problems can allow these conditions and their negative consequences to become worse and harder to address.